 '''

-srvctl add ovmm -wallet certificate_wallet_file -username user_name -ovmmhost
+srvctl add ovmm -wallet certificate_wallet_file -username user_name -

-host_name | ip_address
+ovmmhost host_name | ip_address

--ovmmport port_number [-autologin]
+-ovmmport port number [-autologin]

 '''

-Table G-58 srvctl add ovmm Command Parameters
+Table F-82 srvctl add ovmm Command Parameters

-Parameter Description -wallet certificate_wallet_fil e Specify the path to the certification wallet that contains the CA certificate used by the virtual machine manager. -autologin Optionally, you can include this parameter to indicate automatic login for the wallet credentials.
+Parameter Description -wallet certificate_wallet_fi le Specify the path to the certification wallet that contains the CA certificate used by the virtual machine manager. -autologin Optionally, you can include this parameter to indicate automatic login for the wallet credentials.
 If you choose not to specify this parameter, then the user will always be prompted to provide the password of the wallet. -username user_name Specify a user name for whom you want to add manager credentials.
-You must provide a manager password when prompted. -ovmmhost host_name ip_address Specify the host name or the IP address of the host designated as the virtual machine manager. -ovmmport port_number Specify the port number used by the virtual machine manager.
+You must provide a manager password when prompted.